 Myra holds a Certificate of Advanced Clinical Study in Ayurveda from Vinayak Ayurveda Chikitsalaya, Nagpur, India.
 She was grandfathered with Yoga Alliance as one of the first ERYT500s in the US, and is a professional member of the National Ayurvedic Medical Association (NAMA).
 Her harmonized and holistic approach to wellness has been refined by decades of personal application and rewarding work with her clients and students.

-With this seasoned wisdom, she provides individual mentoring, panchakarma, a range of in-person and online Ayurveda and Yoga programs, immersions, and trainings, including a Yoga Alliance 200-hour hour teacher training.
+With seasoned wisdom, Myra Lewin provides individual mentoring, panchakarma, a range of in-person and online Ayurveda and Yoga programs, immersions, and trainings, including a Yoga Alliance 200-hour hour teacher training.
 Myra is also the host of a holistically-focused Ayurveda and Yoga podcast.
 Myra supports people in all phases of life and health, including teachers, health practitioners, and those recovering from addiction.

 How were you introduced to Ayurveda?

 My first Yoga teacher attempted to educate me about Ayurveda but it seemed too complicated to apply to my life.